How to Convert a Lead to an Account

 - You search for an account with that email, but no account is available.

-- Search for the Lead Record
+Step 1: Search for the Lead Record

-- Open the Lead
+Step 2: Open the Lead

-- On the top right-hand side, under Quick Actions, find the Convert button.
+Pull up the lead record.
+In the top right-hand corner, under Quick Actions, find the "Convert" button

-- Click Convert
+Step 3: Click Convert

 - Lead Source